Purpose of Evaluation

 - uncover impediments to faculty productivity

-Accreditation criteria of the Southern Association of Colleges and Schools Commission on Colleges require periodic evaluations of the performance of individual faculty members.
-The College must demonstrate that it uses the results of this evaluation for improvement of the faculty and its educational programs.
+Accreditation criteria of the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) require periodic evaluations of the performance of individual faculty members.
+The college must demonstrate that it uses the results of this evaluation for improvement of the faculty and its educational programs.

-At Central Piedmont Community College, faculty on extendible contracts (after three successful years on a conditional contract) are formally evaluated every other year unless the division director elects to conduct the evaluations more often.
+Central Piedmont faculty on extendible contracts (after three successful years on a conditional contract) are formally evaluated every other year unless the associate dean elects to conduct the evaluations more often.
 New part-time instructors and new full-time instructors are evaluated during their first semester of teaching.
 Continuing part-time and full-time instructors on conditional contracts are evaluated annually.

 Part-time instructors are usually evaluated by a coordinator, discipline chair, or program chair.
 They may also be evaluated by an experienced full-time instructor on a continuing contract who is selected to help with evaluations.
 Full-time instructors are typically evaluated by a director.
 In some cases, the instructional dean may also participate in the evaluation process.